zwicker-group/py-pde/docs/paper/paper.md

 The package defines common differential operators that act directly on the fields.
-For instance, the call `field.gradient('neumann')` returns a vector field on the same cylindrical grid where the differential operators is evaluated with Neumann boundary conditions.
+For instance, the call `field.gradient('neumann')` returns a vector field on the same cylindrical grid `grid`.
+The components of the vector field corrspond to the gradient of `field` assuming Neumann boundary conditions.
 Here, differential operators are evaluated using teh finite difference method (FDM) and the package supports various boundary conditions, which can be specified per field and boundary separately.